 Earthquakes – very strong, very calamitous events – rock our planet on a regular basis.
 But as with many things, the danger is not distributed evenly – and when you take into account a nations ability to confront the aftermath of such a disaster, we discover things are not distributed evenly at all.

 On any given day, it is estimated that 283 million people are exposed to the possibility of a major shake up.
-Where the major plates of the earth touch, are the places where quakes are most likely to happen.
+The areas where major plates of the earth touch are the places where quakes are most likely to happen.
 These junctures between continental plates are called faults, and living on a fault line puts humans at risk of suffering damage or death at the hands of an earthquake.

-This, however, has not stopped mankind from building some of the largest, most densely-populated cities on the planet over the most active fault lines, in other words, some big cities are build on shaky foundations.
+This, however, has not stopped mankind from building some of the largest, most densely-populated cities on the planet over the most active fault lines.
+Many of the world's biggest cities are built on shaky foundations.
 Although knowing really is not half the battle when it comes to earthquakes, we’ve armed you with a list of the major cities on Earth where an un expected tremor shouldn't be so unexpected.

 When accounting for overall exposure to the five major natural catastrophes-river floods, earthquakes, wind storms, storm surges and tsunamis – Tokyo remains first.
 But earthquakes are Tokyo’s main worry.

 The capital of Japan sits spot-on the Pacific Ring of Fire, where its 37 million citizens are threatened by earthquakes and other natural disasters on a daily basis.
 The Ring of Fire is a tectonic plate in the Pacific Basin that is responsible for 90% of the world’s earthquakes and 81% of the world’s strongest quakes.
 On top of its prolific tectonic activity, Japan is also home to 452 volcanoes, making it the most disruptive geographic location in terms of natural catastrophes.